shiroyasha/blog-source/source/posts/2017-11-22-multiversion-concurrency-control.html.md

 Concurrency Control mechanism.
 We will discover the hidden system columns in your database tables, the meaning of transaction ids, and the importance of vacuuming your database.

+## Reader and Writer Locks in the Database

+A concurrency control model firstly need to operate correctly and to maintain each transaction's integrity rules while transactions are running concurrently.
+Correctness needs to be achieved with as good performance as possible.

+In the beginning the most common concurrency control model in databases was the two phase locking mechanism, that requires a shared lock while reading data from a database table, and an exclusive lock when modifying data in the table.

+For a quick recap, here is the boiled down purpose of the shared and exclusive
+locks:

+- A `shared lock` blocks _writers_, but allows other _readers_ to acquire the same lock
+- An `exclusive lock` blocks both data _writers_ and _readers_

+Waiting is the slowest form of concurrency control.
+If only one process can access the data, it is pointless to buy ever bigger servers.
+For this reasons, database systems are continuously improved to require as little locking as possible, while maintaining correctness.
+Ideally, readers would not block writers, and writers would not block readers.

+One way to achieve a non-blocking behaviour for readers and writers, is to keep track of _multiple versions of the same record_ and to limit their visibility between transactions.